simonwaid/rs_file_reader/README.md

 lot_gui()
 ```

 ``RS_File`` and ``RS_analysis`` contain some more functionality.
-For now it is documented in the source code.
-Hopefully soon I'll post a link to sphinx generated documentation.
+For now documention is availbale in the source code only.
+Hopefully, I'll soon be able to post a link to sphinx generated documentation.

 ## Development

 Unit tests are contained in the tests folder.
 If you make changes, make sure they pass.